 Farm and Croft Produce

-The Isle of Mull is lucky to have a wide range of local, home-bred and wild meat available all year round through local farm shops and producers markets, including: Highland and Aberdeen Angus beef, pork, Cheviot and Blackface lamb, mutton and wild venison.
+The Isle of Mull is lucky to have a wide range of local, home-bred and wild meat available all year round through local farm shops and producers markets, including Highland and Aberdeen Angus beef, pork, Cheviot and Blackface lamb, mutton and wild venison.

 Sheltered gardens and crofts grow a wide range of salads, fruits and vegetables, many of which sell their produce through road-side stands or honesty boxes by their gates – Mull also produces its own cheese and other dairy products and free range eggs laid by flocks of happy hens are a delicious choice for any breakfast.

 There are three main Producers’ Markets on the Isle of Mull – Craignure, Dervaig and Tobermory, all give visitors and locals the opportunity to sample and buy a wide range of island produce including Mull cheese, meat (pork, beef, venison and lamb), fish, eggs, fruits and vegetables.
-A variety of homemade breads, cakes, preserves and artisan crafts are also available.
+A variety of homemade bread, cakes, preserves and artisan crafts are also available.
 For market dates and locations keep an eye on the Mull Producers’ Market FaceBook page.

 The Crofters’ Kitchen and Gardens, close to Fionnphort (in the south), offers home-grown seasonal vegetables, fruits, salads, eggs, preserves, and local meats including mutton, venison, beef and pork.
 Great if you want to buy some produce to take home with you, or for a picnic lunch on Mull.

 Also in the south, Ardalanish is a working farm that sells its own Highland beef and Hebridean lamb.
-The meat is slow grown and grass-fed, which not only gives a delicious flavour to the beef and lamb, but also the natural foraging of the cattle and sheep help to sustain the delicate ecosystems of the hill ground and improve the habitat for wild life.
+The meat is slow grown and grass-fed, which not only gives a delicious flavour to the beef and lamb, but also the natural foraging of the cattle and sheep help to sustain the delicate ecosystems of the hill ground and improve the habitat for wildlife.

 Closer to Craignure and situated at the end of the Lochbuie road, you’ll find a small family-run farm selling their own beef, mutton and wild venison.
 The Old Post Office (no longer providing postal services) and Lochbuie Larder also stock Island Pork from Sgriob Ruadh and delicious Antuim Pork from Dervaig.
 Along with home baking, cheese and ice cream, this is a little gem and well worth a visit.